Any questions? We got you.

 Strategic Thinking: Scenario analysis, business acumen, and problem solving.

-Leadership: Managing change, delegation, and team dynamics.
+Leadership: Change management, delegation, and team dynamics.

 Professional Fundamentals: Time management, email etiquette, and remote work effectiveness.